breadthFirst<T> function

 Breadth-first traversals typically have higher memory overhead than other

-is the branching factor and d
+algorithms (O(b^d), where b is the branching factor and d is the depth

 of the shallowest goal); consider using depthFirst for memory-constrained